Information needed to help you find a 4-H club:

 Starting a New 4-H Club:

 There is always room for more 4-H!
-Our goal is positive youth development, so whether you are raising chickens or flying airplanes, knitting skirts or building robots… we have a place for your enthusiasm!
+Our goal is positive youth development, so whether you are raising chickens or flying airplanes, digital photography or building robots… we have a place for your enthusiasm!

 Issued by Washington State University Extension and the U.S. Department of Agriculture in furtherance of the Acts of May 8 and June 30, 1914.
 Extension programs and policies are consistent with federal and state laws and regulations on nondiscrimination regarding race, color, gender, national origin, religion, age, disability, and sexual orientation.
 Evidence of noncompliance may be reported through your local Extension office.
 Trade names have been used to simplify information; no endorsement is intended.
 Published November 1992.
 Revised August 1996.
 Reprinted October 1996.
 Subject code 839.
 X EM4865